Now on Mac App Store

 GPU-Level Rendering

 Modifies display color lookup tables directly on the GPU.
-Zero performance impact, no window overlays, no system slowdowns — just pure blue light reduction.
+No window overlays, no system slowdowns - just display-level blue light reduction.

 No Special Permissions

-No screen recording.
+No screen recording permission.
 No accessibility access.
 No orange dot in your menu bar.
-Blumio is entirely private by design.
+Blumio is private by design.

 Not Just Orange